camaraproject/Governance/ProjectCharter.md

 **Technical decisions**

 Technical decisions that only affect a single sub-project are made informally by the maintainer of this sub-project, and [lazy consensus](https://couchdb.apache.org/bylaws.html#lazy) is assumed.
-Technical decisions that span multiple parts of the Telco Global API Project should be discussed and made on the Telco Global API Project mailing list.
+Technical decisions that span multiple parts of the CAMARA Project should be discussed and made on the CAMARA Project mailing list.

 Decisions are usually made by [lazy consensus](https://couchdb.apache.org/bylaws.html#lazy).
 If no consensus can be reached, the matter may be resolved by majority vote.